edwardwalton2001/CAT_RISK_PROJECT/README.md

 The project focuses on questions such as:

 - Which regions have the greatest concentration of insured exposure?
-- How much TIV is located in Severe hazard zones?
+- Which regions have the greatest concentration of Severe hazard exposure?
 - Which policies have high exposure relative to their policy limits?
 - Which construction types have the greatest exposure to Severe hazard zones?
 - How many insured locations are exposed to higher hazard levels?
+- How much TIV is located in Severe hazard zones?

 - ## Tools Used